Meatpacking plants are repeat offenders of child exploitation- FreedomUnited.org

 Hero Banner

 A shocking investigation by the Department of Labor (DOL) has uncovered persistent child labor violations at Seaboard Triumph Foods’ pork processing plant in Sioux City, Iowa.
-Over four years, children as young as 13 were illegally employed to sanitize hazardous equipment using corrosive chemicals, violating federal laws designed to protect minors from dangerous work.
+Over four years, children as young as 13 were illegally employed to sanitize hazardous equipment using corrosive chemicals.

-The revelations of widespread child labor exploitation in industries like meatpacking are particularly relevant today due to three critical trends: the rise in documented violations, ongoing legislative rollbacks of child labor protections in the U.S., and the intersection of these violations with global migration crises.
+The revelations of widespread child labor exploitation in industries like meatpacking are increasing for a few reasons.
+First, there’s an increase in recorded infractions, continuous reductions in child labor safeguards in the U.S., and the convergence of these infractions with worldwide migration issues.

 Revealing repeat failures

 The DOL’s investigation exposed how Seaboard Triumph Foods and its contractors repeatedly employed minors in dangerous roles.
-From 2019 to 2023, sanitation contractor Qvest hired 11 children to clean hazardous machinery, including head splitters and neck clippers, during overnight shifts.
+From 2019 to 2023, sanitation contractor Qvest hired 11 children to clean hazardous machinery.
+Such machinery includes head splitters and neck clippers during overnight shifts.

 Even though Federal law prohibits minors from working in meat processing due to an increased risk of injury, CBS reports that,